221 public parcels scored for stadium and housing suitability. 10 sites score 90/100 or above. The forest does not need to be destroyed.

 | 9 | 95 | 9.68 | State of NC (UNC System) | 456 Merrimon Ave | 0.10 km |

-8 sites score a perfect 100 for housing.
+8 sites score a perfect 100 for housing on the public-data attributes scored.
 These are transit-adjacent, publicly owned, and not in floodplains.
-Combined, the top 10 housing sites offer 171 acres — nearly 4x the UNCA forest.
+Combined, the top 10 housing sites add up to 171 acres — nearly 4x the UNCA forest.
 Housing does not need to go on a forest.

 Buncombe County has 221 publicly owned parcels of 5 acres or more, totaling 43,366 acres.
 The UNCA forest represents just 0.1% of available public land.